 Distros are a valid choice depending on your personal balance of stability versus convenience.
 I just happen to fall more on the stability side of things, and it doesn’t hurt that I actually like to spend time on configurations because I find them fun to do, in reasonable doses.

 Above all, I hope you’ll have fun with it!
 Emacs is a practical and powerful platform, but it can also be a deeply personal project that is molded to you and changes according to your needs, preferences, and growing skill.
-Emacs is my main software for writing, my file manager, my task and schedule manager, my email program, my main git interface… so much of my life is tied into it.
+Emacs is my main software for writing, my file manager, my task and schedule manager, my email program, my main git interface, my feed reader… so much of my life is tied into it.
 It’s an experience like no other I’ve had with software and can be a rollercoaster of excitement for the new, the comfort of the familiar, and, I’ll be honest, bouts of hair-tearing frustration.
 There’s also the good, solid satisfaction of crafting a tool you use daily with your own hands, piece by piece.
 You can make it uniquely yours if you’re willing to put in the work.
 That may be the true gift of Emacs, the ability to make it your own in every sense.